 - Vanilla (optional): This is not mandatory in fact this Basque cheesecake is perfect even without vanilla.
 If you use it, please please avoid using artificial vanilla.
 There are several great brands for fine, pure vanilla, I use Nielsen massey which I love and really recommend.
 I usually use vanilla bean paste instead of vanilla extract which has lovely vanilla bits in there too

-- Start creaming room temp cream cheese and slowly add sugar to it while mixer on medium speed
+- Start creaming room temp cream cheese and slowly add sugar to it while the mixer is on medium speed

-- Again, slowly add room temp eggs to the mixture one by one while mixer on medium speed
+- Again, at low speed, add room temp eggs to the mixture one by one while the mixer is on medium speed

 - Reduce the mixer speed to low and slowly pour in room temp cream